harshi-saha/harshi-saha.github.io/_pages/teaching.md

 BST 221: Applied Data Structures and Algorithms [[description]](https://beta.my.harvard.edu/course/BST221/2026-Spring/1) \
 [[Spring 2026]](https://beta.my.harvard.edu/course/BST221/2026-Spring/1)

-Introduction to important computational problems in biostatistics and state-of-the-art algorithms for solving them.
+This course introduces important computational problems in biostatistics and state-of-the-art algorithms for solving them.
 The course focuses on the implementation of data structures and algorithms to solve problems of practical relevance.

 ------------------------------------------------------------------------